Victor Guzun

 Victor Guzun (born 24 April 1975) is a Moldovan teacher, politician and diplomat.
 He served as the Ambassador of the Republic of Moldova to Estonia.

 Early career

-He graduated Tiraspol State University in 1996 (Geography), Free International University (Master's degree in International relations, 2002) and Estonian School of Diplomacy (2007).
+He graduated Tiraspol State University in 1996 (Geography), Free International University (Master's degree in International relations, 2002) and the Estonian School of Diplomacy (2007).

 Previously, Guzun held the position of Director of Foreign Relations and European Integration Department, Ministry of Transport and Road Infrastructure, Director of Centre for European Studies, lecturer of geopolitics at International Institute of Management, deputy-director and teacher at “Gheorghe Asachi” high-school, Chisinau, Republic of Moldova.